fsoderblom/chkexp/README.md

 !EOF!
 ```

+### Test the installation
-### Do a manual test to see that everything is working as expected
+Do a manual test to see that everything is working as expected

 ```
 $ /opt/chkexp/bin/chkexp -v domain.se